February 23, 2018 Product Spotlight

-When it comes to turf, it’s not just a case of natural or artificial; there are actually several different types of turf that we offer to our customers.
+When it comes to turf rolls, it’s not just a case of natural or artificial; there are actually several different types of turf that we offer to our customers.
 Depending on what it is you are exactly looking for, and the environment you are looking to put it on will make a difference in the type of turf you should be buying, and it can be confusing.
 We have explored the different types of natural turf available from George Davies below, and pinpointed exactly what their strengths are so that you can make an informed decision:

 Trident Turf – Trident is definitely our most popular ‘all-rounder’.
 Wickedly versatile and a fantastic product all around, Trident turf can be used for both domestic lawns and golf tees, as well as amenity landscaping.
 One reason why Trident is so popular is because it’s easy to root and establish, and the maintenance is not too arduous.
 It’s also really hard-wearing and is able to grow and thrive in drizzly, cold environments, meaning it can look fresh and bright all year round.
 Our Trident turf has a strong immunity against disease and can hold a good colour throughout the winter months owing to the mixture of prime perennial ryegrasses in its seed composition.
 Trident species are mostly grown in the UK meaning that it can establish and thrive in unpredictable and, let’s face it, poor weather conditions.